You and I are alike....

 We both are doers.
 While some may sit on the sidelines and "talk" about answers, we believe what you do matters more than what you say.

 We both have been bitten by the entrepreneurial bug.
 Owning a small business in a small town has always been a dream we hoped would become a reality.

 We both have a passion for fitness, or at the very least, of helping people achieve health and happiness.

 And yet, even having those dreams, values, and desires, you still don't own a gym.

 Again, I'll make a guess.
 It's probably due to one of three reasons:

 - Lack of finances.
 Franchise gyms cost +$200k while even small studios can cost $75,000.
 Banks usually won't make a deal unless there is equity and cash involved.
-Most people make a few critical financial mistakes that keep them from getting a loan.

 - Lack of confidence.
 Opening a business is risky.
 You can easily lose +$100k in 12 months without the right game plan.
 And what makes matters worse, usually your loved ones and friends aren't supportive of your dream which causes you to constantly second guess yourself.
 Just when you think you're ready to pull the trigger, you take a step back and "wait for another day."